DKurilo/dima-kurilo-resume/README.md

 *Responsibilities*

-- Create and maintain services that allows users to search for information
+- Create and maintain services that allow users to search for information
 - Create and maintain services to notify users
 - Help other teams to build back-end and front-end services